raghavendra121/Shipment-/README.md

 python3 ./exe.py

-Execute the command when we are in venu :: stereamlit run ./app.py
+Execute the command when we are in virtual env :: stereamlit run ./app.py